 Miura Board – The Ideal Composite Decking Brand

 Miura Board pushes the limits of composite decking.
-It takes recycling to the next level by making use of recycled plastic and post-consumer carpet backing.
+It takes recycling to the next level by making use of plastic waste and natural fibers such as rice hulls, or synthetic fibers such as post-consumer carpet.
 Stronger and more durable, Miura Board products pack an original aesthetic appeal.
 Get in touch with Miura Board to learn more about the best composite deck boards on the market.

 Miura Board is one of many composite wood solutions on the market.
 Like other composite fencing materials, Miura Board allows users to create strong and reliable fences that stand the test of time.
 However, Miura Board is a superior alternative to both wood and wood composites for a variety of reasons.